 In fact, Hawking was one of the many celebrities challenged to participate in the ALS Ice Bucket Challenge of 2015—which he did—but due to a then-recent bout of pneumonia he could not safely have ice water dumped on him.
 His children took his place in the challenge.

-Hawking was also quite famous for his sense of humor.
+Hawking was also quite famous for his sense of humour.
 He appeared several times on The Simpsonsnote , Futurama, and The Big Bang Theory As Himself, each time bordering on the line of Adam Westing.
 (And yes, that's him reciting one of the "Boom-de-yadas" in the Discovery Channel's "I Love The Whole World" promo.)
-Expys of him appeared in parody form (Family Guy) and in Charlie and the Chocolate Parody form (Dexter's Laboratory and Sausage Party).
+Expies of him appeared in parody form (Family Guy) and in Charlie and the Chocolate Parody form (Dexter's Laboratory and Sausage Party).
 He appeared as a character, but not on camera (perhaps he couldn't make the shoot fit his schedule, or just didn't like the show), in an episode of Stargate Atlantis.
 Finally, he was the only person to appear in any Star Trek series As Himself (obviously, as a holodeck recreation of himself).
 Hawking was also known to be a fan of Red Dwarf.
-He also appeared in The Fairly OddParents!, where he and Crocker knew each other from their days as college students.
 And while he was not involved in the production of the nerdcore rapper M.C.
-Hawking (which uses a VERY similar text-to-speech voice program, albeit not identical), he gave his full approval of the parody act.
+Hawking (which uses a VERY similar text-to-speech voice program), he gave his full approval of the parody act.